lucasgoncdasilva/cc_approvals/README.md

 <code>git clone git@github.com:lucasgoncdasilva/cc_approvals.git</code>

-All the analysis and machine learning is in the file <code>cc_approval.ipynb</code>.
+All the analysis and machine learning are in the file <code>cc_approval.ipynb</code>.

 ###### This notebook is based on [Sayak Paul's Datacamp Project](https://www.datacamp.com/projects/558).